younggg96/frontend-prep-interview/BasicBQ/index.md

 6. 职位匹配 & 未来规划
 What are you looking for in your next role?

-I’m looking for a role where I can take on more technical ownership and work on meaningful, complex products.
+I’m looking for a role where I can take on more technical ownership and work on more complex products.
 I enjoy working with modern front-end technologies, and I’d love to be part of a team that values good engineering practices and collaboration.
-It’s also important to me that the work has real-world impact, which is why this role really fit me
+It’s also important to me that the work has real-world impact, which is why this role really fit me.

 What does an ideal team or project look like for you?